brunolnetto/logstash_docker_image/README.md

 ## How to build and run the container:

-Use "." at the end to point to the current directory where Dockerfile exists:
+Use char "." at the end to point to the current directory where Dockerfile exists.
+Substitute `image_name` by the desired name:

-`$ docker build -t image_name .`
+`docker build -t image_name .`

+After image build, run the image by command run below.
+Substitute `/path/to/your/logstash.conf` and `container_name` by location of logstash configuration file and desired container name:

-`$ docker run -d -p 5044:5044/udp -v /path/to/your/logstash.conf:/usr/share/logstash/pipeline/logstash.conf --name container_name image_name`
+`docker run -d -p 5044:5044/udp -v /path/to/your/logstash.conf:/usr/share/logstash/pipeline/logstash.conf --name container_name image_name`

 ## See also: